xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Users.rst

 .. include:: ../Includes.txt

+.. _admin-manual-feusers:
 .. _admin-manual-beusers:
-.. _admin-manual-feusers:

-BE_USERS and FE_USERS
+FE_USERS and BE_USERS
 ---------------------

 The third tab and the fifth tabs can be fill exactly the same way.
-The only difference between them is that BE_USERS stores the configuration options for the backend LDAP user authentication and FE_USERS stores the configuration options for the frontend LDAP user authentication.
+The only difference between them is that FE_USERS stores the configuration options for the frontend LDAP user authentication and BE_USERS stores the configuration options for the backend LDAP user authentication.

-You may only fill the section you need.
-That is, BE_USERS if you need backend authentication and FE_USERS if you need frontend authentication.
+You may only fill the sections you need; that is, FE_USERS if you need frontend authentication and BE_USERS if you need backend authentication.

 - **Base DN:** Full DN path of the directory containing all the users that you want to use with your TYPO3 authentification.